-Personal vigilance is the first layer of protection against malware, but simply being careful is not enough.
-Because business security is not perfect, even downloads from legitimate sites can sometimes have malware attached.
-Which means that even the most prudent user is at risk, unless you take additional measures.
+Simply being careful is not always enough.
+Because business security is not perfect, downloads from legitimate sites can sometimes have malware attached.

-- Don’t just download email attachments.
-Scan everything before saving files to your PC
+Don’t just download email attachments.
+Scan everything before saving files to your computer.

-- Regularly update your anti-virus and anti-malware tool and scan your PC consistently
+Regularly update your anti-virus and anti-malware tool and scan your computer consistently.

 - Ensure all your devices have the latest security patches - find out more here.